Travel tummy troubles: Here's how to prevent or soothe them

 - Wash your hands.
 Wash your hands frequently with soap and warm water, especially after using the bathroom and before eating.
 Use an alcohol-based hand sanitizer as a backup.

 How to cope with diarrhea: Most episodes of diarrhea resolve on their own after a couple of days and are over within five days.
-However, see a doctor if you experience bloody diarrhea, severe abdominal pain, and/or a fever, or if your diarrhea lasts for longer than a week or two.
+However, see a doctor if you experience bloody diarrhea, severe abdominal pain, and/or a fever, or if your frequent, loose stools last for longer than a week.

 Otherwise, take these steps to help your recovery process: